3 Obtaining Erlang/OTP and books/articles about it

 If your code is a new application or library, some common ways of distributing it are:

 Even though Erlang is a fairly mature language with a large established code-base, changes and enhancements are still being incorporated.
 There is a mechanism called the Erlang Enhancement Proposal which formalises the process.

 Academic conferences about functional programming are also attended by a few Erlang users.
-The Principles, Logics, and Implementations of High-Level Programming Languages usually includes an Erlang workshop.
-The ACM Sigplan Conference includes an Erlang workshop too.
+The International Conference on Functional Programming usually includes an Erlang workshop.

 Erlounge and User Groups